accesscode-2-1/unit-0/2015-03-12_imperative-thinking.md

 While writing a solution to Fizz Buzz, you may hear the word `modulo` or `modulo operator`.
 What does that word mean?
 Can you test it to see what it does?

 ##### Ask what is essential and what is not.
 Let's say you *don't* know what `modulo` does.
-Are the numbers 3 and 5 essential to the problem?
-What *is* essential?
+Can you still explain a solution imperatively?

 ### 2. Break the problems into pieces
 ##### Write [pseudocode](http://en.wikipedia.org/wiki/Pseudocode)
-Pseudocode looks a lot like code, but glosses over the details.
+Pseudocode looks a lot like code but glosses over the details.
 It allows you to think and write more freely.
 Perhaps this is related to *ignoring the inessential details*?
 Here is some pseudocode for Fizz Buzz:

 ```
 for numbers 1-100: